I’m a writer and filmmaker exploring inequality, power, and hope within systems and relationships.

 Before you get to my work…

 The intentions behind my work are rooted in curiosity and liberation.
 This is because, as a 1.5 generation queer Filipina-American, alterity was a constant that pushed me to search for new ways of living and connecting.
-In this tumultuous path towards liberation, through character and narrative structure, I actively investigate every detail, especially my own complicity in the very systems I am questioning.
+In the path towards liberation, through character and narrative structure, I actively investigate every detail, especially my own complicity, in the very systems I am questioning.

-Whatever form that takes, from short films to a coming-of-age television series, exploring the causation between our lives and the systems we live in has always been the foundation of the stories I want to tell.
+Whatever form that takes, from short films to a television series, exploring the causation between our lives and the systems we live in is the foundation of the stories I want to tell.

 A Better Future